 - We will use historical analysis and contextualization, recognizing perspectives and interpretations, to serve the Phoenix community by contributing to the historical component of the Phoenix Indian School Legacy Project.

 - We will produce designs and content for the historical part of the Phoenix Indian School Legacy Project, which is creating a space for American Indians and Phoenix community members in the renovated Phoenix Indian School Music Building in downtown Phoenix.

 This class also hosted a symposium, consisting of student presentations on April 22, 27, and April 29 that invited American Indian Studies scholars and community members as part of the audience to provide feedback and comments to the students.

-Learn more about the project and how to contribute by clicking on the following link: Legacy Project Background
+For more details about the project, click on the following link: Legacy Project Background